-Grades 1 - 4 - School begins at 9:10 AM and ends at 3:45 PM for children in Grades 1-4.
-Students arriving after 9:10 AM must report to the lobby desk with a written explanation for the tardiness.
-Please do not transport children to school before 9:00 AM since there is no supervision of children before that time.
+Grades 1-4 - School begins at 9:10 am and ends at 3:45 pm for children in Grades 1-4.
+Students arriving after 9:10 am must report to the lobby desk with a written explanation for the tardiness.

-AM Kindergarten begins at 9:10 AM and ends at 12:05 AM.
-Bus transportation is provided to school and parents provide transportation home with pick-up at 12:05 a.m.
+AM Kindergarten begins at 9:10 am and ends at 12:05 am.
+Bus transportation is provided to school, and parents provide transportation home with pick-up at 12:05 pm.

-PM Kindergarten begins at 12:50 PM and ends at 3:45 PM.
-Parents provide transportation to school and children may begin arriving in the lobby after 12:40 PM.
+PM Kindergarten begins at 12:50 pm and ends at 3:45 pm.
+PM kindergarten carpool drop-off begins at 12:45.
 Bus transportation is provided at dismissal time.

-Half Day Sessions During Parent-Teacher Conferences - When school is in session for a half day because of parent/teacher conferences, grades 1-4 dismiss at 12:45 PM.
+Half-Day Sessions During Parent-Teacher Conferences - When school is in session for a half day because of parent/teacher conferences, grades 1-4 dismiss at 12:45 pm.
 Kindergarten sessions are not held on these days.

-Arrival
+Student Arrival